stevenliuxd/AWS_EC2_Excercise/README.md

 # How to use

-* The application can be launched using Windows Powershell/Command Prompt or Bash (Linux).
+* The application can be launched using Windows Powershell/Command Prompt, or Bash (Linux).
-* Clone the repository into your local directory (requires git), or download the zip
+* Clone the repository into your local directory (requires git), or download the zip & extract
 * Using your terminal, cd to the application directory

 ## Requirements

 * [Python 3](https://www.python.org/downloads/) installed on your host machine
+* git (optional, for cloning this repo)

 ## Setup Virtual Environment